Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 **HTML**
 - [ ] Use VS Code shortcuts to create boilerplate code for your html file.
-- [ ] In the body, create <h1>s, <h2>s, <p>s etc to make a basic header for your online resume, plus a couple of coding experience entries.
+- [ ] In the body, create h1, h2, p tags etc to make a basic header for your online resume, plus a couple of coding experience entries.
 - [ ] Add a title tag to your file.
 - [Check out this video for an html example.](https://www.youtube.com/watch?v=2gyHLJeBPCw&index=2&list=PLsIkqR8inizt8SpD6utVTPhy8gFQzQNug)